 Match Your Worktops to Your Kitchen Style

 Contemporary Styles: This depends on how contemporary you want your kitchen to be.
 Fresh, modern kitchens suit a range of materials, including laminates, timber, granite and glass.
-For something really eye-catching, however, choose one of the more intense, rich timbers such as black walnut or wenge, or a striking striped zebrano — all sit really well with glossy units.
+Concrete-effect quartz worktops are now available for a more industrial finish, but if you’re looking for something really eye-catching, choose one of the more intense, rich timbers such as black walnut or wenge, or a striking striped zebrano — all sit really well with glossy units.

-Classic Styles: Shaker-style kitchens and those with painted wood units, along with stone or wooden floors, suit timbers such as oak and beech, or wenge and iroko for a modern twist.
-Granite in muted tones, i.e. pale, creamy versions and greys, and stones such as slate, limestone and marble, also work well.
-Composites can work, but avoid anything sparkly or bright.
+Classic Styles: Shaker-style kitchens and those with painted wood units, along with stone or wooden floors, suit timbers such as oak and beech and granite in muted tones, such as pale, creamy versions and greys.
+Stones such as slate, limestone and marble, also work well but if you’re considering composites, avoid anything sparkly or bright.
 Stainless steel sits well if combined with natural materials such as timber.

 1. Double bevel